Certifications and Hiring RequirementsLearn more about our Certifications and Hiring Requirements

 - For Secondary Teachers, you must show subject matter competency either through your college transcript or by passing the appropriate TExES Content Exam that aligns to what you will be teaching.

-All Uplift teachers must be certified or on the path to become certified in the area in which they are teaching.
+All Uplift teachers must be certified or on the path to becoming certified in the area in which they are teaching.
 If you are not currently certified, you must gain admission to a Texas alternative certification program.
-If you have any questions, please email Teresa Herrera at email@example.com.

 Minimum Teacher Requirements